supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/overview-dc-direct.png "Lab Environment")

-### Task 5: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
+### Task 6: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.

-In this exercise, let's create an **Azure Arc-enabled SQL Managed Instance** using Azure Portal on a directly connected Azure Arc data controller in a custom location.
+Let's create an **Azure Arc-enabled SQL Managed Instance** using Azure Portal on a directly connected Azure Arc data controller in a custom location.

 1. Open your browser and log in to the Azure portal if not already logged in.